matthewcavanaugh96/us-presidential-elections-by-county/README.md

 I have been working with machine learning models.
 My basic methodology is as follows:
 1. Set two targets: Republican percentage and Democratic percentage.
-This helps to partially control for errors that only affect one party (as notably occurred in Utah in 2016).
+This helps to partially account for errors that only affect one party (as notably occurred in Utah in 2016).
 3. Predict each county for election, using the other elections as training.
 4. Gather statistics such as Absolute Error, Median Error, Z-Score and more.
 5. Take the two-party average (2PA) for each of these values for each county.
 For example, in a county where Democrats are overestimated by 1 point and Republicans are overestimated by 3, the 2PA Absolute Error will be 2.